made-by-simon/KanervaSDM/README.md

 Sparse Distributed Memory is a cognitive model that stores information in a distributed manner across many locations.
 This implementation provides:

-- Fast C++ core with Python bindings via pybind11
+- Fast C++ core with Python bindings via pybind11.
-- Hamming distance-based activation for memory retrieval
+- Hamming distance-based activation for memory retrieval.
-- Support for arbitrary address and memory dimensions
+- Support for arbitrary address and memory dimensions.
-- Reproducible results with seeded random initialization
+- Reproducible results with seeded random initialization.

 ## Installation